-Magnetic susceptibility in the igneous material is typically ~ 2000×10^{-5} SI and GRA density is from 2.4 to 2.6 g/cm3.
-The massive flow (stratigraphic Unit XV) below ~290 m CSF-A notably reached magnetic susceptibilities as high as 3800×10^{-5} SI and also has the highest measured densities.
-Total counts of natural radiation measured in igneous material was between 2 and 4 cps throughout the hole, which is an order of magnitude less than observed at Site U1346.
-Fifty-eight thermal conductivity measurements of igneous material were performed, yielding an average of 1.59 ± 0.200 W/ (m·K) (2σ).
-One sedimentary measurement of 1.007 ± 0.017 W/(m·K) (2σ) was also obtained.
-In general, the massive igneous units have slightly higher thermal conductivity than pillow units.
-This is seen particularly well in the final massive flow unit below ~290 m CSF-A, which has a thermal conductivity of 1.733 ± 0.092 W/(m·K) (2σ ; n = 11).
+Magnetic susceptibility in the igneous rocks is typically ~2000 $\times$ 10-5 SI and GRA density is from 2.4 to 2.6 g/cm.
+The massive flow (stratigraphic Unit XV) below ~290 mbsf notably reaches magnetic susceptibilities as high as $3800 \times 10^{-5}$ SI and also has the highest measured densities.
+Total counts of natural radiation measured in igneous rocks were between 2 and 4 cps throughout the hole, which is an order of magnitude less than observed at Site U1346.
+Fiftyeight thermal conductivity measurements of igneous rocks were performed, yielding an average of 1.59 ± $0.200 \text{ W/(m \cdot K)}$ (2 $\sigma$ ).
+One sedimentary measurement of $1.007 \pm 0.017$ W/(m·K) (2 $\sigma$ ) was also obtained.
+In general, the massive igneous units have slightly higher thermal conductivity than the pillow units.
+This is seen particularly well in the lowermost massive flow unit below ~290 mbsf, which has a thermal conductivity of $1.733 \pm 0.092 \text{ W}/(\text{m}\cdot\text{K}) (2\sigma; N = 11)$ .

 P-wave velocity measured on discrete samples showed no appreciable anisotropy but appeared to vary with stratigraphic units.
-The massive flow (stratigraphic Unit XV) and upper pillow basalts (Unit X) have high compressional wave velocities (up to 7.04)

-km/s).
-The high velocities were coincident with low porosity (<5%) and high bulk densities (>2.75 g/cm3) measured by discrete sampling.
+The Unit XV massive flow and upper pillow basalts (Unit X) have high compressional wave velocities (up to 7.04 km/s).
+The high velocities are coincident with low porosity (<5%) and high bulk densities (>2.75 g/cm) measured by discrete sampling.

-A total of 61 discrete samples were measured to investigate paleomagnetic remanence of the upper part of the Tamu Massif basement.
+A total of 61 discrete samples were measured to investigate paleomagnetic remanence of the upper part of the Site U1347 basement.
 Only about half of the samples demagnetized by thermal demagnetization show a stable component, whereas most samples demagnetized by alternating-field demagnetization show a fairly stable component between 15 and 80 mT.
-Most samples have low unblocking temperatures of ~300°-400°C, which is characteristic of titanomagnetite (-maghemite).
-We suggest four magnetic zones downhole: (1) the top igneous core section (Section 324-U1347A-12R-1) with shallow negative inclination ($-6^{\circ} \pm 7^{\circ}$; 1σ); (2) Sections 324-U1347A-17R-2 through 26R-1 (stratigraphic Units IV-VII), with an average inclination of 28° ± 13°; (3) Sections 324-U1347A-26R-2 through 29R-4 (Units IX-XIV), with an average inclination of 20° ± 14°; and (4) Sections 324-U1347A-26R-2 through 29R-4 (Unit XV), with an average inclination of 54° ± 27°.
-Whereas results in upper three zones appear reasonably reliable, detailed rock magnetic analyses are necessary to interpret the erratic magnetic behavior of the lowermost zone.
+Most samples have low unblocking temperatures of ~300°-400°C, which is characteristic of titanomagnetite (or titanomaghemite).
+We suggest four magnetic zones downhole: (1) Section 324-U1347A-12R-1, with shallow negative inclination $(-6^{\circ} \pm 7^{\circ})$ ; $1\sigma$ ; (2) Sections 12R-2 through 16R-5 (lower part of the massive basalt Flows 1-3; stratigraphic Units IV, V, and VII), with an average inclination of $28^{\circ} \pm 13^{\circ}$ ; (3) Sections 17R-2 through 26R-1 (basalt Flow 4 and pillow lava section; stratigraphic Units IX-XIV), with an average inclination of $20^{\circ} \pm 14^{\circ}$ ; and (4) Sections 26R-2 through 29R-4 (basalt Flows 5 and 6; stratigraphic Units XV and XVI), with an average inclination of $54^{\circ} \pm 27^{\circ}$ .
+Whereas results in the upper three zones appear reasonably reliable, detailed rock magnetic analyses are necessary to interpret the erratic magnetic behavior of the lowermost zone.

 Downhole logging data obtained from Hole U1347A included natural and spectral gamma ray, density, neutron porosity, PEF, and electrical resistivity measurements from three depths of investigation.
-Interpretations of gamma ray and electrical resistivity downhole logs were used to identify 15 logging units in Hole U1347A with 3 in the sediment sequences and 12 in the basaltic basement.
+Interpretations of gamma ray and electrical resistivity downhole logs were used to identify 15 logging units, with 3 in the sediment sequences and 12 in the basaltic basement.
 These units correlate well with those defined by core material logging.
 Electrical resistivity measurements in the basaltic basement show distinctive high-resistivity zones that likely represent massive flows and pillow flow units interspersed with low-resistivity zones that mark sediment interbeds.
 Natural gamma ray measurements show five intervals of higher readings that indicate interbedded sediments within the basaltic basement.
 These sedimentary intervals also display higher K values.
 FMS images show zones of distinctive pillow lavas, zones with high fracture density, and intervals that seem to represent massive lava flows.